m-abdelwahab/email-agent-workshop/README.md

 - Conceptual overview: Explanations of key ideas you'll need to understand.
 - Hands-on exercises: Guided activities where you'll apply what you've learned, with helpful code snippets provided.

-## Introduction

-If you've used AI apps like ChatGPT, Claude, Le Chat, Google Gemini, or others, you'll notice that they all offer a similar user experience where you:

-1. Initiate a conversation
-2. Only do one task at a time

-AI Agents are the next evolution of AI apps.
-Since they will allow you to delegate tasks to an AI and have them done in the background.

-Some example use cases of AI Agents are:

-- Coding
-- Support
-- Deep Research

-There's also a lot of potential for personal AI agents.
-This workshop will show you how to build a personal AI Email Agent that automatically processes, labels, and summarizes incoming emails.

-The goal of this workshop is to give you a solid foundation to build your own AI Agents.
-The concepts you'll learn can be applied to other AI Agent projects.

 ## How the email agent will work

 The email agent will work as follows:

-- [Google Apps Script](https://script.google.com) will check for new emails and forward them to an API endpoint
+1. Postmark can automatically parse inbound messages and post the full details to a webhook endpoint you specify.
+They give you a pre-made inbound address (or you can set one up with your own domain)
-- Incoming emails will be processed using the Vercel AI SDK and the result will be stored in a database on Neon
+2. Incoming emails will be processed using the Vercel AI SDK, and the result will be stored in a database on Neon

 <- Diagram of the email agent workflow ->